Zhiyu-Wei/Institutional-Research-Analysis/README.md

 ### Students

 - The population consists of 1,000 students.
-- Each student has an unobserved latent academic ability, categorized into 10 levels (T1–T10).
+- Each student has an unobserved latent academic ability, categorized into 10 levels from T1(lowest-ranked) to T10(highest-ranked).
 - Each ability level contains the same number of students.
 - Academic ability is fixed and does not change across simulations.